Gurobi/gurobi-ai-modeling/source/intro-modeling-vs-prompting.rst

 Although a problem statement need not explicitly contain mathematical notation, inequalities or functions, having a precise and complete description of the above information will make it easier for a human (or AI agent) to construct a mathematical model that accurately represents the decision problem.

 In most cases, data should be separated from the model, allowing the problem to be defined in a general or abstract way (e.g., `Determine how much of each product should be produced at each facility.`).
-Then, after a mathematical model is constructed, specific sets of data (e.g., a spreadsheet or text file containing a list of facilities, a list of products, cost and demand data) can be loaded as input to construct and solve individual instance of the decision problem.
+Then, after a mathematical model is constructed, specific sets of data (e.g., a spreadsheet or text file containing a list of facilities, a list of products, cost and demand data) can be loaded as input to construct and solve individual instances of the decision problem.

 Separation of the abstract problem description and problem problem data allows problems to be more simply stated, and reused with different data sets.